-Your insurance policy may or may not cover all your damages from recent hurricanes.
-In general, most policies will cover damages caused by high winds, such as damaged roofing shingles, broken windows, or damage from toppled trees.
-The tricky part comes when your home or business is damaged by water intrusion.
+Insurance policies may or may not cover all your damages from a storm like a hurricane.
+In general, for residential policies, most policies cover damages caused by high winds, such as damaged roofing shingles, broken windows, water entering damaged building components, or damage from toppled trees.

 The above is a general overview of typical insurance policies related to wind versus flood damage.
-We advise people more interested in this topic, or concerned about their coverages, to contact an insurance professional.
+We advise people more interested in this topic or concerned about their coverages, to contact an insurance professional.